MicrosoftDocs/edge-developer/microsoft-edge/webview.md

 # Microsoft Edge WebView for Windows 10 apps

 The Microsoft Edge WebView control enables you to host web content in your Windows 10 app.

-You can use it as a [XAML element](https://docs.microsoft.com/en-us/uwp/api/Windows.UI.Xaml.Controls.WebView) (for C# and C++ Windows 10 apps, [Windows Forms and WPF desktop applications](https://docs.microsoft.com/en-us/windows/uwpcommunitytoolkit/controls/webview)), or an HTML element (`<x-ms-webview>`)/DOM object (`MSHTMLWebViewElement`) for JavaScript-based Windows 10 apps, as described here.
+You can use it as a [XAML element](https://docs.microsoft.com/en-us/uwp/api/Windows.UI.Xaml.Controls.WebView) (for C# and C++ Windows 10 apps and [Windows Forms and WPF desktop applications](https://docs.microsoft.com/en-us/windows/uwpcommunitytoolkit/controls/webview)), or an HTML element (`<x-ms-webview>`)/DOM object (`MSHTMLWebViewElement`) for JavaScript-based Windows 10 apps, as described here.

 | | |
 |-|-|